slowernews/wisdom-tldr/README.md

 > *'I am not a product of my circumstances.
 I am a product of my decisions.' -- Stephen Cove*

 > *'Decisions are made based on memory.
 There are 3 routes: reflex (genetics), habits or goals.
 So influence their memories and you can influence their decisions'*

-===
-###On memory

-we forget more future events than past events.

-Memories need sleep to get consolidated.
-Sleep deprivation is bad for memory.
-Stress also.

-Repetition is good for memory but its a thin line between repetition and getting annoyed.

-Do i need to justify my choice?
-What am i searching for? functional decision vs emotional decision.

-too familiar - too unfamiliar. we like what is in the middle! similar enough and different enough to be liked. the secret is on the [middle](#on-)